The 2-D film-plane

 o improve the effect, you increasing the frame rate.

-Since a movie is linear, it has a start and an end (with an occasional unintended break when the celluloid melts).
-But what if the filmstrip had two dimensions?
+Since a movie is linear, the film strip has a start and an end (with an occasional unintended break when the celluloid melts).
+But what if the filmstrip extended into two dimensions?
 What if it was a film-plane?
-What if your projector were able to spool or scroll the film sideways or diagonally?
+What if the projector were able to spool or scroll the film sideways or diagonally at any angle?

-You would potentially be able to select from a set of alternate stories.
+You could potentially select from a set of alternate stories.

-An even better, more up-to-date analogy is Google Earth.
-Here, you have a gallery of film frames that you get to transverse and follow the roads where they branch and intersect.
+An even better, a more up-to-date analogy, consists of Google Earth.
+Here, you have a gallery of film frames that you get to transverse and follow any road where it branches and intersects.

 Come to think of it, any virtual reality game would do the trick also.